 Matthew J. Hertenstein

-Associate Professor of Psychology and Chair of the Psychology Department
+Associate Professor of Psychology and Neuroscience Chair of the Psychology Department

 I originally became interested in psychology for two reasons.
 First, I've always been fascinated by human behavior and thought.
 But, I realized that just because we observe these things every day doesn't mean we know anything about them.
 So, this brings me to the second reason I came to psychology: the scientific method.
 As Robert Pirsig, author of Zen and the Art of Motorcycle Maintenance wrote, “The real purpose of the scientific method is to make sure Nature hasn't misled you into thinking you know something you don’t actually know.”
 In essence, psychology allows us to learn something about ourselves and others by systematically and rigorously applying the scientific method to what makes us human.